juhaku/utoipa/examples/README.md

 # utoipa examples

-This is folder will contain a set of examples of utoipa library which should help people to get started with the library.
+This is folder contain a set of examples of utoipa library which should help people to get started with the library.